honeybadger-io/honeybadger-go/README.md

 ## Versioning

-We us [Semantic Versioning](http://semver.org/) to version releases of honeybadger-go.
+We use [Semantic Versioning](http://semver.org/) to version releases of honeybadger-go.
 Because there is no official method to specify version dependencies in Go, we will do our best never to introduce a breaking change on the master branch of this repo after reaching version 1.
 Until we reach version